project-error/npwd/README.md

   - Add a phone number to your contacts for easier access.
   - Supports up to 19 characters for phone number by default and easily changed within the
   - Gif support for avatar.
+  - Quickly call/text or send money (using the configuration)
 - [Notes](https://i.imgur.com/0Hvvlah.png)
   - Something you want to remember in game?
 Make a note!
 - [Calculator](https://user-images.githubusercontent.com/55056068/147531020-b7527a69-0b0e-4e81-83c7-58ad836eab23.png)